Innisfail, Queensland: History

 On 3 July 1970, Innisfail State School introduced a special education program called Opportunity Classes.
 In 1980 these were replaced by the opening of Innisfail Special School on 29 January 1980.
 On 7 March 2003 the school was renamed Innisfail Inclusive Education Centre.
 In 2010 it was amalgamated into the Innisfail State College.

 Radiant Life Christian College opened on 13 February 1982 and closed on 1 November 1991.

+In 2001, Los Angeles band Sugar Ray filmed part of their music DVD "Music in High Places" at the Johnstone Crocodile Farm in Innisfail.

 The Innisfail War Memorial in Jack Fossey Park on Fitzgerald Esplanade was dedicated on 16 April 2005; it commemorates those who served in all wars.

 Innisfail suffered extensive damage in 2006 due to tropical Cyclone Larry, an Australian Category 5 cyclone with over 100mm of rain in the span of three hours.
 It struck Innisfail at 7am on 20 March 2006, with the eye of the storm passing over the town.

 Severe structural damage occurred over the entirety of the township, the main damage being a portion of houses losing roofs and windows and the cyclone rendered even more homes structurally unsound.
 Power was effectively eliminated from the town and generators became a luxury in many homes.
 Clean drinking water was also compromised in many homes leading to health fears.
 The swift response of the Australian Defence Force was praised by many and the cleanup campaign they orchestrated allowed for total utilities restoration within 3 weeks.
 Severe damage was done to crops and plantations (mainly bananas) which had a serious economic impact on the region.
 Only one indirect death was record as a result of the cyclone.
 While Innisfail was always reputed to have a positive sense of community spirit, the aftermath of Tropical Cyclone Larry and the unified cleanup effort acted to promote this spirit through shared suffering.

 Cyclone Larry was a direct and primary cause of the widely reported and dramatic surge in banana prices in Australia.
 Inflated cost remained until farmers were able to meet demand again in early 2007.
 After the cyclone the township underwent something of an economic boom that stemmed from an influx of tradespeople and business eager to capitalise upon relatively significant insurance payouts.
 According to reports local trade had increased some 30 – 40% opposed to expected increases of 10%.

 On 8 February 2007, the Johnstone Shire Council was sacked by the Queensland Government by the Local Government Minister, Andrew Fraser because of internal conflict, inappropriate behaviour and financial problems.

 In 2011, in the early morning of 3 February, Cyclone Yasi crossed the far north Queensland coast causing damage to the Innisfail area.
 Although the damage was not as severe as Cyclone Larry, Cyclone Yasi still had a huge impact on Innisfail bringing strong winds of possibly 285 kilometres per hour.

+Darlinga Forest School in February 2021 at 89 Mourilyan Road, East Innisfail.
+However, it was closed in mid-2023 by the Queensland Government's Non-State Schools Accreditation Board.